Minimal genera of open 4-manifolds: Preliminaries

+We begin by reviewing the genus function and extracting the invariants that we will need.
+Then we provide background on handlebodies, Stein surfaces, the adjunction inequality and Casson handles.

-All of the above results are consequences of deeper theorems concerning the {\em genus function} of the manifolds in question, so we introduce this well-known function before stating further results.
-For any smooth 4-manifold $X$ (possibly with boundary), every homology class $\alpha\in {\rm H}_2(X)$ is represented by a smoothly embedded, closed, oriented surface $F$.
-(We will frequently refer to such an $F$ as a``surface representing $\alpha$'', suppressing the remaining adjectives.)
+For any smooth 4--manifold $X$ (possibly with boundary), every homology class $\alpha\in {\rm H}_2(X)$ is represented by a smoothly embedded, closed, oriented surface $F$.
+(We will frequently refer to such an $F$ as a ``surface representing $\alpha$'', suppressing the remaining adjectives.)
 The genus $g(F)$ of $F$ can be increased by any positive integer, simply by adding small tubes.
 One cannot always decrease the genus, however.

 \begin{de} The {\em genus function} $G\co {\rm H}_2(X)\to \Z^{\ge 0}$ is the function assigning to each $\alpha$ the smallest possible genus of a surface $F$ representing $\alpha$. \end{de}